telerik/reporting-docs/report-items/graph/chart-types/range.md

 ````

+To create the Range chart by using the Range Chart Wizard:

 1. Add Range Chart as shown in the image below:

 	![Add Range Chart Wizard](images/RangeChartWizardAdd.png)

-1. Select the SqlDataSource, or create it with the button `Add New Data Source...` and the above query:
+1. Select the SqlDataSource, or create it with the **Add New Data Source...** button and by using the query above:

 	![Add DataSource to the Range Chart](images/RangeChartWizardDataSource.png)

 1. Arrange the Range Chart:

-	* Leave the `Series` empty
+	1. Leave **Series** empty.
-	* Drag the field _TerritoryName_ to the `Categories`
+	1. Drag the __TerritoryName__ field to **Categories**.
-	* Drag the field _TotalDue_ to the `Value0`.
-The wizard automatically applies the `Sum` [aggregate function]({%slug telerikreporting/designing-reports/connecting-to-data/expressions/expressions-reference/functions/aggregate-functions%}).
+	1. Drag the __TotalDue__ field to **Value0**.
+The wizard will automatically apply the `Sum` [aggregate function]({%slug telerikreporting/designing-reports/connecting-to-data/expressions/expressions-reference/functions/aggregate-functions%}).
-	* Drag the field _TotalDue_ also to the `Value1`.
-Later, we will edit both Value fields manually to display the required information.
+	1. Drag the __TotalDue__ field also to **Value1**.
+Later, you will edit both **Value** fields manually to display the required information.

 	![Arrange the Range Chart](images/RangeChartWizardArrangeFields.png)

-1. Select the areaSeries and change its properties `Y` and `Y0` in the Properties Data tab from the current _=Sum(Fields.TotalDue)_ to the following values:
+1. Select the areaSeries and change its properties `Y` and `Y0` in the Properties Data tab from the current `=Sum(Fields.TotalDue)` to the following values:

 	* `Y`:	`=Sum(IIF(Fields.OrderDate.Year=2002, Fields.TotalDue, 0)) / 1000.0`
 	* `Y0`:	`=Sum(IIF(Fields.OrderDate.Year=2003, Fields.TotalDue, 0)) / 1000.0`

-	The above [Expressions]({%slug telerikreporting/designing-reports/connecting-to-data/expressions/overview%}) set the range Value of our Range Area Chart to be the difference between years 2002 and 2003.
+	The above [expressions]({%slug telerikreporting/designing-reports/connecting-to-data/expressions/overview%}) set the range value of the Range Area Chart to be the difference between years 2002 and 2003.

-	The TotalDue value is large, so we have also changed the areaSeries do display the value in thousands.
+	The `TotalDue` value is large, so you have to also change the areaSeries to display the value in thousands.

-1. Select the Graph Legend and set its `Style > Visible` to `False`.
-This way, we hide the legend to free some space for the Chart, as we have only one Series and the legend is not very informative.
+1. Select the Graph **Legend** and set its **Style** > **Visible** to `False`.
+As a result, the legend will be hidden and will free space for the Chart itself as having only one series and the legend is not very informative.

-1. If the Category Labels that represend territory names in our example are still too long and wrap on a new line, you may either shorten the names, or increase Graph width.
+1. If the Category labels that represent territory names in the example are still too long and wrap on a new line, you can either shorten the names, or increase the Graph width.

-You may find the report created following the above steps in our GitHub samples repository - [RangeChart.trdp](https://github.com/telerik/reporting-samples/blob/master/graph-samples/RangeChart.trdp).
+To see the full implementation of the sample report, refer to the [RangeChart.trdp](https://github.com/telerik/reporting-samples/blob/master/graph-samples/RangeChart.trdp) project on GitHub.

 ## Creating Range Charts Manually

-In this section, you will create a Range Area chart.
+This section will show how to manually create a Range Area chart.

 ### 1. Add the Graph